Female Reproductive System

 Ross and Pawlina, Chapter 23, Female Reproductive System (pgs 796-801, Placenta; pgs 804-9)

-• Understand the structure of the chorionic villi and how it is changing with placental age.
+1. Understand the histological structure of chorionic villi and how it allows gas and nutrient exchange between mother and fetus.

 Slide 253 Placenta, early, H&E View Virtual Slide